Megjafari/Megjafari/README.md

 # Hi there 👋

-I'm an aspiring **Backend & Cloud Developer**, currently studying backend development with a focus on cloud solutions.
+I'm an **Backend & Cloud Developer**, currently studying backend development with a focus on cloud solutions.

 💡 My journey just started, and I'm excited to grow my skills step by step in programming, backend systems, and cloud technologies.